avaneev/prvhash/README.md

 be made.
 PRVHASH may possess cryptographic properties, but this is yet to be proven.
 This function is best used on pre-compressed, maximal entropy, data.
-To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of "impossible words", as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely non-reversible as it does not use fixed prime numbers, has non-linearities induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy, without permutations of any sort.
+To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of `bitwise NOT` version of the final byte, as a pseudo-entropy injection.
+In author's opinion, this hash function is almost definitely irreversible as it does not use fixed prime numbers, has non-linearities induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy, without permutations of any sort.

 PRVHASH can be easily transformed into a streaming hash by creating a simple context structure, and moving its initialization to a separate function.
 It is